 - Root Beer

-While all of these beverages will yield a satisfying, slightly effervescent drink, some people find that they wish for a substantial amount of fizz similar to the tongue tingle supplied by a modern soda.
+While all of these beverages will yield a satisfying, slightly effervescent drink, some people find that they want more fizz.

-This is possible, but an extra step – bottling – is required to produce extreme effervescence.
+This is possible, but an extra step…bottling…is necessary to produce extra carbonation.

-Don’t have time for any of this?
-Try this 5-minute homemade soda recipe that my son invented and taste-tested as his school Science Fair project.
+Try this 5-minute homemade soda recipe that my son invented and taste-tested as his school Science Fair project!

 Ingredients

-- 2 quarts homemade fermented beverage see list above the recipe for ideas
+- 2 quarts homemade fermented beverage see list above for ideas

 Equipment